katmilo0309/challenge-seg360/README.md

 ## Description

 This solution was designed using the spring-boot framework and was deployed in docker containers.
 In turn, we use docker-compose to manage and communicate the application and database containers.
+Resilience4j was used to manage error tolerance.

 This decision was made due to its easy configuration through yaml files.